abdulhafeez-gitaccount/github-portfolio/roadmap.md

-# Learning Roadmap – Agentic AI & Cloud 🚀 Hi
+# Learning Roadmap – Agentic AI & Cloud 🚀 Hi_1

 This roadmap outlines my structured learning path to transition from cloud engineering into **Agentic AI and Generative AI**, with a focus on